Capitol Reef Photography Guide: Best Photo Spots In Fruita

 Hickman bridge, Rim Overlook and Navajo Knobs trail sign

 The trail splits here for Hickman Bridge or Rim Overlook as well as Navajo Knobs.
-If you have spare time, head up to the rim overlook after Hickman Bridge for panoramic views of Fruita.
+If you have spare time, head up to the Rim Overlook after Hickman Bridge for panoramic views of Fruita.

 Woman sitting on a rock wall in Capitol Reef National Park with bright yellow trees in the background